grame-cncm/digraph/README.md

 ## Algorithms and Operations on digraphs

 ### Partition
-A partitions a digraph into strongly connected components can be obtained using the Tarjan class.
+A partition of a digraph into strongly connected components can be obtained using the Tarjan class.

 	Tarjan<N> t(mygraph);
 	...t.partition()...

 The Tarjan class has essentially two methods:

-- `partition()` return the partition of the graph in strongly connected components.
+- `partition()` returns the partition of the graph into strongly connected components.
 The result is a set of set on nodes.
 Each set of nodes represent a strongly connected component of the graph.
 - `cycles()` returns the number of cycles of the graph.

 ### Number of cycles